ryan4yin/nix-config/home/base/server/helix/README.md

     1. **My Neovim often gets stuck when I switch to [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim), this Helix issue made me consider to switch from this Neovim plugin to Zellij**.
 1. Helix do not have a tree-view panel, it's recommended to use Yazi/ranger/Broot instead, and open Helix in them.
     1. a tree-view plugin may be added after the plugin system is stable, but no one knows when it will be.
-    2. and some Helix users stated that they don't need a tree-view plugin, Helix's file picker is
+    2. and some Helix users stated that they don't need a tree-view plugin, Helix's file picker is useful and good enough.
 1. It seems Helix lacks a substitution command, you should run it in another window(via wm or Zellij).
     1. Neovim's substitution command allow you to preview the changes before you apply it, and it's very useful. if I switch to Helix, I'll need to find some other tools with similar feature(such as https://github.com/ms-jpq/sad).
     2. The downside of Neovim's substitution command is that it's unable to save the command we just typed.
 If I made some things wrong, I have to type the whole substitution command again.